jutunen/custom-menu-wrapper/README.md

 ### addItem( element, index )

 Adds new menu item container.
 The element parameter must be a div element that contains the actual item content.
 The index parameter defines the place of the new item to be added.
 Index 0 adds item as first.
 If index parameter is omitted, item is added as last.
+Index parameter must be integer.

 This method can be used only when the component has been added to DOM.